pyx-project/pyx/manual/color.rst

 Color gradients
 ===============

-The color module provides a class ``gradient`` for continous transitions between colors.
+The color module provides a class :class:`gradient` for continous transitions between colors.
 A list of named gradients is available in appendix :ref:`gradientname`.